K-theoretic classification of fermionic operator mixings in holographic conformal field theories: Classification of holographic fermionic SPT phases

+With the boundary action \eq{bndyaction} (by picking up either sign of $\pm$) we can then impose the Dirichlet boundary condition on either one of $\psi_{\pm}$, which can then be identified as source coupled to its dual boundary fermionic operator.
+If we are considering the complex fermions, this prescription by picking only one of $\psi_{\pm}$ as the dual of the CFT fermionic operator will then match the degrees of freedom of bulk fermion and its CFT dual without further complication.
+Thus, the topological phases of the complex fermions for the dual CFTs are classified by $\pi_0(C_d)$.

+On the other hand, when considering the real fermions, to fulfill the above prescription we also shall require $\psi_{\pm}$ to be real.
+Once we pick up the Majorana representation \eq{Majoranarep-1} after appropriate Takagi's transformation, this is equivalent to requiring $\varGamma^{\mu}$ (including $\varGamma^r$) to be real, not pure imaginary.

 Therefore, to classify the topological phases of the real fermions for the dual CFTs, we need not only the Majorana representations but also the ones with real Gamma matrices.
-After examining the relations \eq{Bs} (the results are summarized in Table \ref{tableHEP}) we find that this kind of representations exist for $d=1,2,3$ with real $\Phi$, and for $d=5,6$ with pseudo-real $\Phi$.
+After examining the relations \eq{Bs} (the results are summarized in Table \ref{tableHEP}) we find that this kind of representations exist for $d=1,2,3$ with real $\varPhi$, and for $d=5,6$ with pseudo-real $\varPhi$.
 For $d=4$ there is no such representation but $U_t$ exists so that the topological phases for this case is classified by $\pi_0(C_5)=0$.
 We summarize the above results in the Table \ref{tableF}.
+Note that these classifications yield the possible patterns for the fermionic operator mixings in the dual CFTs.

-It is interesting to see that all the topological phases of the real fermions in AdS spaces considered above are classified by $\mathbf{Z}$ except AdS$_5$.
+It is interesting to see that all the topological phases of the real fermions in AdS spaces considered above are classified by $\bm{Z}$ except AdS$_5$ as shown in Table \ref{tableF}.